What Is a Microsite? Best Microsite Examples

-Weblium is an advanced do-it-for-me website builder.
+Weblium is an advanced do-it-for-you website builder (FREE).
 Our studio will do all the web design and development and, after the website is all done and approved, you can use an intuitive editor to manage it yourself.

-We develop dozens of websites daily, including your typical multi-page websites as well as mini sites.
+We developed dozens of websites daily, including your typical multi-page websites as well as mini-sites.

 All you need to start is fill out the form.
 We will call you back and create a prototype of your website for free, without any obligations or hidden fees.